Launch your subscription biz on the world stage (VB Live)

 With the subscription model, the potential ROI for global expansion is wide open.
 Learn about the best practices to expand your subscription business into new countries including managing local payments, tackling key challenges in potential markets, and more, when you join this VB Live event.

-Subscription models have the most potential for global expansion, but they also have a raft of unique challenges that can become stumbling blocks if you’re not prepared, says Patrick Unnold, VP Customer at payments company Recurly.
+Subscription models have the most potential for global expansion, but they also have a raft of unique challenges that can become stumbling blocks if you’re not prepared, says Patrick Unnold, VP Customer at Recurly, a subscription commerce company.

 “One of the key pieces of advice that I offer our customers going international is to make sure they’re working with a payments partner that’s able to accept localized or regional payment within their target countries or target regions,” he says.

 It’s about removing as much friction as possible in the subscription renewal process, which is the heart of the health of a subscription business, he explains.
-Cross-border payments are subject to higher scrutiny and are declined at a higher rate than regional payments, and that will directly impact your bottom line — as well as the cross-border fees that can be assessed on foreign companies on the outside.
+Cross-border payments are subject to higher scrutiny and are declined at a higher rate than regional payments, and that will directly impact your bottom line — as well as the cross-border fees that can be assessed on foreign companies.

-A partner on the inside also helps you navigate the wildly differing tax laws that exist across countries, all with their own tricky rules and regulations and can be missed at your company’s great peril.
+A partner also helps you navigate the wildly differing tax laws that exist across countries, all with their own tricky rules and regulations and can be missed at your company’s great peril.
 A local tax partner or a tax service can provide those tax lookups and determine the tax reporting a business needs to be able to fulfill.

 Privacy laws also need to be top of mind, particularly for companies expanding into Europe and also collecting data on their EU customers.